AckeeCZ/anko-constraint-layout/README.md

 and referencing it through its new id will not work and the view will most likely not even get displayed.

 ## Managing multiple Constraint Sets
-You can define multiple Constraint Sets by simply using `constraints` block multiple times.
+You can define and switch between multiple Constraint Sets by simply using `constraints` block multiple times and storing the returned value
 ```kotlin
 constraintLayout {
     val collapsedConstraintSet = constraints {